jimfinnis/angort/README.md

     cmake ..
     make

-Will build the executable in cli/angortcli
+This will build the executable in build/cli/angortcli.
+You can install by copying this into a binary directory, or just run it from there.
+You will need to install the GNU readline dev files, but that's the only dependency.